Jacques Ophoff

 Personal profile

-I'm a Senior Lecturer (Associate Professor) in the Division of Cybersecurity where I teach various security-related topics at undergraduate and postgraduate level, including security in software engineering, digital forensics, and human aspects of security.
+I'm a Reader in Cybersecurity and Resilience in the Department of Cybersecurity and Computing where I teach various security-related topics at undergraduate and postgraduate level, including security in software engineering, information security management, and human aspects of security.

 My research focuses on all levels of cybersecurity from individual to national level.
 I'm particularly interested in management and human aspects of security.
 To date I have supervised 70+ postgraduate research projects to completion.